Table of Contents

 9. Black God (Navajo Mythology)

 A Navajo god of fire, Black God was known for inventing the fire drill.
 He was the first to discover how to create and maintain fire.
 He is also credited with creating the constellations in the night sky.

 Black God is typically depicted with a full moon for a mouth and a crescent moon placed on his forehead, wearing a buckskin mask.
 Although he’s an important deity in Navajo mythology, he was never portrayed as heroic and admirable.
 In fact, he was mostly described as being slow, helpless, old, and moody, and is one of the least loved Navajo gods.

 The Yoruba god of fire and patron of blacksmiths, iron, metal weapons and tools, and warfare, Ogun was worshipped in several African religions.
 His symbols include iron, the dog, and the palm frond.

 According to the myth, Ogun shared the secret of iron with humans and helped them to shape the metal into weapons, so that they could clear forests, hunt animals, and wage war.
 In this sense, he reminds us of Prometheus, who also tried to help humans, not something that many gods were concerned with in most ancient myths.

 Shango, also known as Chango, was a major fire Orisha (deity) worshipped by the Yoruba people of Southwestern Nigeria.
 Various sources describe him as being a powerful deity with a voice that sounded like thunder and with fire spewing from his mouth.

-The story goes that Shango killed several of his children and wives inadvertently by causing a thunderstorm and lightning, which struck them dead.
-Full of remorse, he traveled away from his kingdom to Koso and unable to cope with he had done, hung himself there.
+The story goes that Shango killed several of his children and wives inadvertently by causing a thunderstorm and lightning.
+This struck them dead.
+Full of remorse, he traveled away from his kingdom to Koso and unable to cope with what he had done, hung himself there.
 He remains one of the most feared gods in Santeria.